The three-year Technical Computer Science programme is a balanced all-round program

 Publications based on student work (by acceptance date)

-- Aamir Farooq, Vadim Zaytsev.
+Aamir Farooq,

 There Is More Than One Way to Zen Your Python, SLE 2021, pp. 68–82, ACM.